gkamita/B4x4/README.md

 Note: this repo was forked from Olivier Castany's repo.
 This branched repo adds codes for simple simulations of cholesteric liquid crystals, see example.py.
-The original Readme continues in the following.
+The original Readme of Olivier continues in the following.

 Berreman4x4